erfanzar/EasyDeL/README.md

 ```

 > [!NOTE]
-> You Can use Lora too, both for DPO and SFT Trainers.
+> You Can use Lora too, for DPO, ORPO and SFT Trainers.

 ## FineTuning